'Serafi' Vacation Home-Folklore Museum-Active life

 1. A tour to familiarize the guests with the “arch” type homes.

-2. Lighting of the wood oven, baking bread of Archangelos and local dishes.
+2. Lighting of the wood oven, baking bread of Archangelos and local foods (very often eat together).

 3. Familiarization with Rhodes' aromatic plants and herbs from the homes' garden and workshops for creating cosmetics and ointments.